AlexsLemonade/scpca-downstream-analyses/README.md

 Note that pandoc must also be installed and in your path to successfully run the `Snakefile`.
 You can install pandoc system-wide by following [pandoc's instructions](https://pandoc.org/installing.html), or you can add it to your conda environment with `mamba install pandoc`.

-### Instructions for Apple Silicon users

-The core downstream scPCA analysis pipeline, which includes filtering, normalization, and dimension reduction, is implemented using a Snakemake workflow.
-Therefore, you will first need to install Snakemake before running the pipeline.
-If you are working on an Apple Silicon (M1 or M2 chip) Mac, there are a few extra installs you will need.